treasure-data/digdag/digdag-docs/src/command_reference.rst

     $ digdag scheduler [options...]

 Runs a workflow scheduler that runs schedules periodically.
+This picks up all workflow definition files named with ``.dig`` suffix at the current directory.
 Examples:

 .. code-block:: console